-Here is a set of links about Ludwig Wittgenstein (1889-1951) , a most peculiar man whose life is as interesting as his work.
-Wittgenstein began as an engineer, and then without other formal training, went to work with Bertrand Russell on logic and philosophy.
+Here is the entry for Ludwig Wittgenstein (1889-1951) from the Internet Encyclopedia of Philosophy.
+Wittgenstein was a most peculiar man, whose life is as interesting as his work.
+He started as an engineer, and then without other formal training, went to work with Bertrand Russell on logic and philosophy.
 In this early work, Wittgenstein saw himself as carrying out Frege's program of grounding mathematics and philosophy in logic, and logic in language.
 A formal reconstruction of language in logical terms would map a correspondence among words, objects and thoughts.
 Philosophical puzzles can arise only when "the logic of our language is misunderstood."

 Wittgenstein felt that his Tractatus Logico-Philosophicus (1921) provided "on all essential points, the final solution of the problems."
 Therefore he left philosophy, and turned his attention to giving away his inheritance, teaching elementary school, and working as a gardener.
 He came to believe that his early work was wrong, and returned to Cambridge University in 1929, where he held a chair in philosophy until his death.